Skip to content

 Healthy eating plate/ my plate

-A healthy eating plate or my plate depicts the idea of how your meal should look like.
+A healthy eating plate or my plate, depicts the idea of how your meal should look like.
 It suggests

 • Filling half of your plate with fresh fruits and vegetables